alexandreleroux/Apptronica/maps/README.md

 Bravo, you're done!
 Once I'll accept your changes, the map will be updated and all other players will see the improvements you've done.

-Warning
+Privacy warning
 -------

-PRIVACY warning:
-* Please add only yourself and Moog-related stores
-* Don't use the precise location of your home, you are responsible for the location accuracy and your associated privacy
+* Make certain you publish public coordinates to the map.
+If for instance you're adding your home on the map (e.g. as an App developer), don't use the precise location: you are responsible for the accuracy of the coordinates you publish and the associated privacy

 Symbols and colors
 -----